CoMaps: History

 The CoMaps project was initiated in response to growing concerns and dissatisfaction within the Organic Maps community.
 The original Organic Maps project, while initially promoted as an open community effort, faced significant issues related to governance, transparency, and the potential for shareholder profit at the expense of the community.
 These concerns were detailed in an open letter to Organic Maps shareholders.
 Despite some positive steps, the lack of a substantive resolution led to the decision by the community contributors to start a new independent project.

 The first public release of CoMaps was a preview version for Android made available on Codeberg.
 On the app was made available on F-Droid and on CoMaps announced general availability of the app in the Play Store and App Store.
+The release of CoMaps was covered in various technology news portals, such as MSN and ZDNET.

-As of May 2025, a fiscal host has been set up on Open Collective.
-Process is ongoing to form a non-profit or cooperative legal structure for the project.
+As of May 2025, the project is on Open Collective under the Platform 6 fiscal host.
+The project is in an ongoing process to further formalize its governance for a long-term non-profit or public interest legal structure for the project.

-In July 2025, CoMaps was chosen as the default map application in Android custom ROM iodéOS in a vote by members of the community forum.
+In July 2025, CoMaps was chosen as the default map application for the iodéOS Android-based operating system after a vote by members of the community forum.

+In May 2026, CoMaps was chosen to replace Organic Maps as the default map application for the CalyxOS Android-based operating system.